|

 Alcmaeon of Croton: He is the first to locate intelligence in the brain.
 And then asks, if I can move my body by my own agency, how far does this power extend? – all the way to immortality?

-Philolaus of Croton: Why is reality ordered instead of random?
+Philolaus of Croton: Why is reality ordered not random?
 If the world is pure flux, nothing can be known.
 If the world is structure, knowledge becomes possible.

 Pythagoras: The divinity of number governs reality, harmonizing cosmos and soul.
 What if the fabric of truth, ethics, and human essence could all be understood through number, proportion, and harmony?

 Melissus of Samos: He begins with, what truly is cannot come into being or pass away.
 If something were generated, it would have to come from what-is-not, which is impossible.
-He asks whether change, plurality, and motion are illusions - true reality must instead be a single, unified, infinite, and ungenerated whole.
+He asks whether change and motion are illusions -- true reality must instead be a single, unified, infinite, and ungenerated whole.

 Xenophanes of Colophon: Are gods merely humanity reflected back at itself?
 What if what we worship is ourselves enlarged?
 Human beings anthropomorphize the divine.